Gulf Ecology Division Laboratory

 - The building uses a rainwater capture and reuse system to supply urinals and dual-flush toilets.
 Water-efficient high-performance plumbing fixtures were installed throughout the building.

-- This building also meets the Guiding Principles for Federal Leadership in High Performance and Sustainable Buildings.
+- This building also meets the Guiding Principles for Sustainable Federal Buildings.

 For more information, visit the Gulf Ecology Division Laboratory’s website, read Sustainable Facilities at EPA: Computational and Geospatial Sciences Building, Gulf Breeze, Florida or visit the EPA Facility Contact List.